teemu-hakala/debugging-masterclass/README.md

  > Tip: It isn't possible to retrace your steps so `Restart (⇧⌘F5)` the debugging whenever necessary, and after every change made to the sources.

  ---
  Once the functionality has been verified, `Step out (F12)` from the function.

  Now we are back at the line **17** the program first halted to. `Step into (F11)` once again now to the enclosing function call **ft_strcpy**.

  - Set a breakpoint after the while loop, and press `Continue (F5)` to skip it.

- - Observe the results in Variables.
+ - Check the results in Variables pane.

  - `Step Out (F12)` from the function to return to **ft_strcat** source.

+  ---

   *Let's now concentrate on the Watch Expressions pane.*

  We can for example use our function to count the length of the string s2.

  - Simply create and new watch expression with the value `ft_strlen(s2)`.

  > Tip: Beware of using watch expressions or calling functions that modify the memory of the program once running.
 (Watch expressions are evaluated everytime the program halts.)